Oxford Researchers at COP30

 Date Published: 11.11.2025

-The team's key hopes are:
+The team's key hopes were to emphasise:

 • Biodiversity at the heart of climate action: protecting and restoring ecosystems as essential for both mitigation and adaptation.